ReppinJesusChrist/startup/README.md

 A concept sketch of the "Login" tab
 ![Not Loading?](https://github.com/ReppinJesusChrist/startup/blob/main/CC_Sketch_2.png "Sketch #2")

+[TODO: find/redraw these concept sketches] (I accidentally deleted the files on my computer so the links don't work anymore)

 ### Key Features
 * An info page with links to resources both from scripture and the words of modern prophets to provide information about the nature and details of each of the core covenants offered in the Church of Jesus Christ of Latter-Day Saints